CodeYourFuture/curriculum/content/js1/sprints/4/prep/index.md

 });
 ```

-### Improving the tests
+### 💼 More test cases

-We can now go further and add more assertions based on the table we saw describing `getOrdinalNumber` at the start:
+We can now go further and add more assertions based on the table we saw describing `getOrdinalNumber` at the start.
+We can also update the test case if our test case has changed.

 get-ordinal-number.test.js